Guidance for companies.

 Audit exemptions and change of accounting framework

-On 6 September 2012 government made regulations to allow more companies to make a commercial decision about whether or not to have a statutory audit.
+On 6 September 2012 the government made regulations to allow more companies to make a commercial decision about whether or not to have a statutory audit.

-We has also published its response to the consultation on audit exemptions and change of accounting framework, which sets out its conclusions on the proposed changes.
+The government has also published its response to the consultation on audit exemptions and change of accounting framework, which sets out its conclusions on the proposed changes.

-The regulations also exempt most subsidiary companies from mandatory audit, as long as their parent undertaking guarantees their liabilities.
-A further 83,000 subsidiary companies could benefit.
 Companies House has now made forms available for subsidiaries to use when filing the parent guarantee that has been put in place by their parent undertaking.
 These are:

 - its general guidance to companies (see Chapter 8 - Dormant Company Accounts and Chapter 11: Audit Exemption for Subsidiaries)